gardener/gardener/docs/concepts/controller-manager.md

 The "Lifecycle" reconciler processes `Seed` objects which are enqueued every 10 seconds in order to check if the responsible Gardenlet is still responding and operable.
 Therefore, it checks renewals via `Lease` objects of the seed in the garden cluster which are renewed regularly by the Gardenlet.

-In case a `Lease` is not renewed for the configured amount in `config.controllers.seed.monitorPeriod.duration`, the reconciler assumes that the Gardenlet stopped operating and updates the `GardenletReady` condition to `Unknown`.
+In case a `Lease` is not renewed for the configured amount in `config.controllers.seed.monitorPeriod.duration`:

+1. The reconciler assumes that the Gardenlet stopped operating and updates the `GardenletReady` condition to `Unknown`.
-Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.
+2. Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.
+3. If the gardenlet's client certificate has expired (identified based on the `.status.clientCertificateExpirationTimestamp` field in the `Seed` resource) and if it is managed by a `ManagedSeed` then this will be triggered for a reconciliation.
+This will trigger the bootstrapping process again and allows gardenlets to obtain a fresh client certificate.

 ### "Bastion" Controller